Underage Drinking

 The headline finding is stark.
 Children who begin drinking before age 15 are about four times more likely to develop alcohol dependence later than those who wait.
 This isn’t about a single party or a sip of champagne at a wedding.
 It’s about the pattern of early, regular use during the years the brain is wiring its judgment and self-control.

-- Four times the dependence risk.
-Drinking before age 15 quadruples the odds of later alcohol dependence.
+- Drinking before age 15 quadruples the odds of later alcohol dependence, because alcohol acts on a brain that’s still being built and can leave lasting effects.

-- Beyond addiction.
-Early drinking links to mental health problems, injury, and poor school performance.
+- The harm goes beyond addiction.
+Early drinking is linked to mental health problems, injury, and poor school performance.

 What Underage Drinking Does to a Developing Brain